 Mixed Hearing Loss

-A mixed hearing loss is a combination of a sensorineural and conductive hearing loss.
-It results from problems in both the inner and outer or middle ear.
-Treatment options may include medication, surgery, or hearing aids.
+This diagnosis indicates a combination of both sensorineural and conductive hearing loss, involving issues in both the inner and middle or outer ear.
+Treatment might involve a combination of medications, surgery, or auditory aids.